adampridmore/BrassBitCoin/README.md

 Now mine another coin, but this time we'll add some transactions to the _data_ field.
 See the specification for the format of this.

-One not give one of your coins to 'Adam'.
+Why not give one of your coins to 'Adam'.
 I'm sure he'll appreciate it.
 Set the _from_ = [your miner name]), _to_ = 'Adam' and _amount_ = 1.
 Upload it, and you should see it in the last block chain, and in the transactions here:

 https://yorkshire-brassbitcoin.azurewebsites.net/Blocks/Transactions